TiddoLangerak/jest-teardown/README.md

 ```

-# Motivation
+## Motivation

 Out-of-the-box, `jest` provides us with some common setup and teardown hooks.
 While the setup hooks are great, the teardown hooks are ... less so.

 In a typical case, a teardown hook cleans up something that's been created in their matching setup hook.
 E.g. `afterEach` cleans up `beforeEach`, and `afterAll` cleans up `beforeAll`.
-This however creates an implicit coupling between the hooks, which causes unnecessary complexity and fragility in tests.
+This creates an implicit coupling between the hooks, which causes unnecessary complexity and boilerplate in tests.
 To illustrate, let's take the example from [Jest's documentation](https://jestjs.io/docs/setup-teardown):

 ```javascript